freeCodeCamp/guide/pages/docs/certificates-guide/logical-order-in-if-else-statements/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Logical Order in If Else Statements"
+title: "Logical Order in If Else Statements"
+parent: "certificates-guide"
 ---

 Order is important in `if`, `else if` and `else` statements.